|

 Again, if you have any questions on how to configure your full system

 backup, please contact RCC hardware support.
-Precautions

-for all backups Backing up
+Precautions for all backups

-making a backup always check the other stations to make sure that no one is on
+When making a backup always check the other stations to make sure that

-the system updating/adding information in the files of the company that is
+no one is on the system updating/adding information in the files of the company

-being backed up.
+that is being backed up.
 All RCC windows

 should be closed, and not just minimized.